 Q: I’m scheduled to meet with Snow at an upcoming industry conference.
 Will Snow still be attending?A: As of March 11, Snow will not be sponsoring any in-person industry events for the next 30 days, and we have asked employees not to attend any external events of more than 50 people.
 We will continue to monitor the global guidance provided by WHO and regularly reassess this policy as things evolve.
 Note that a number of industry conferences have been postponed to a later date or shifted to a virtual format.
 We would be happy to work with you to reschedule any appointments or arrange for virtual meetings instead.
 Q. I’m scheduled to attend an event hosted by Snow or in a Snow office.
 Are these events still happening?
 A. As of March 11, Snow will not be hosting any external events, user groups or Play in the Snow sessions for the next 30 days.
 We will continue to monitor the global guidance provided by WHO and regularly reassess this policy as things evolve.
 Where possible, we will be moving as many of these events as possible to an online format, and our teams are ready to arrange one-on-one virtual sessions as well.
 For in-office meetings, please reach out to your Snow contact to verify if plans have changed.

 Q: I have scheduled an in-person engagement with Snow.
 Will a Snow employee still be traveling to my office for this appointment, or will I be able to visit a Snow office to meet in person?

 A: Please reach out to your Snow contact to confirm plans for any in-person engagements.
 Currently, we have restricted all non-essential employee travel for the next 30 days, and we encourage making virtual plans to avoid any disruptions to your schedule.
-We have mandated that our employees work from home and restricted employee travel, so we encourage making virtual plans to avoid any disruptions to your schedule.
 We will continue to reassess these policies as new guidance becomes available.